+Other provisions that can be problematic are those that limit the lawyer's liability for malpractice to a client.
 Colo.
-RPC 1.16(d).

-liability to a client for malpractice unless the client is independently represented when entering the fee agreement.
+RPC 1.8(h) forbids a lawyer from prospectively limiting a lawyer's liability to a client for malpractice unless the client is independently represented when entering the fee agreement.
 A fee agreement also may not bar a client from filing a request for investigation with the Office of Attorney Regulation Counsel.